rackerlabs/rackspace-how-to/content/managed-operations/delete-an-object-group-with-firewall-manager-v2.md

 product_url: dedicated-hosting
 ---

 Firewall Manager v2 is a tool within the MyRackspace portal.
-This article describes to delete object-groups within this tool.

-Object-groups are an easy to use feature that groups and sorts like items such as IP addresses, ports, or protocols.
+This article describes to delete object-groups, an easy to use feature that groups and sorts like items such as IP addresses, ports, or protocols.

 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).